 Paul Dirac was a British theoretical physicist who made fundamental contributions to the development of quantum mechanics, quantum field theory and quantum electrodynamics, and is particularly known for his attempts to unify the theories of quantum mechanics and relativity theory.
-His Dirac Equation, which was formulated in 1928 and describes the behaviour of fermions like the electron, predicted the existence of antimatter such as the positron.
+His Dirac Equation, which was formulated in 1928 and describes the behavior of fermions like the electron, predicted the existence of antimatter such as the positron.
 He shared the 1933 Nobel Prize in Physics for 1933 with Erwin Schrödinger "for the discovery of new productive forms of atomic theory” and is regarded by some as one of the greatest physicists of all time.

 Paul Adrien Maurice Dirac was born on 8 August 1902 in Bristol, England.
 He was brought up in an unusually strict and authoritarian household by his Swiss immigrant father, and was educated at the Merchant Venturers' Technical College (where his father was a French teacher), an institution attached to the University of Bristol which emphasized scientific subjects and modern languages.